SRajrah/SRajrah/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working as a MS CS graduate student at USC viterbi.
+- 🔭 I'm working as an MS CS graduate student at USC Viterbi.
-- 🌱 I’m currently learning analysis of algoriths, AI and ML topics.
+- 🌱 I'm proficient in full-stack development and AI-based applications.
-- 👯 I’m looking to collaborate on deep learning and data science projects.
+- ⚡  My Coursework at USC: Analysis of Algorithms, Database Systems, Machine Learning, Computer Graphics, Applied NLP, Information Retrieval & Web Search Engines, Game Development
-- 🤔 I’m looking for help with Research Assistant positions in AI and ML.
+- 👯 I'm graduating in December 2024 and looking for full-time roles as a Software Development Engineer.
-- 💬 Ask me about USC, Optum and studying comp sci abroad.
+- 💬 Ask me about USC, Airy, Optum and studying comp sci abroad.
 - 📫 How to reach me: Email - shubhamrajrah@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a comp sci student and an artist.